 Plan out your timeline.
 Based on your discussion with the mortgage lender, determine how much you need to save for a down payment and how long it’ll take you to comfortably do that.
 Set realistic yearly savings goals and make it a priority to stick to them so you can stay on track.

 Begin your budget.
 It’s time to put pen to paper and map out your monthly budget.
-Now that you’ve got lofty savings goals, you’ll need to shift your spending habits and clear room to be consistent about meeting those yearly targets.
+Now that you’ve got lofty savings goals, you’ll need to shift your spending habits stay consistent about meeting those yearly targets.
 This means cutting back on expenses and holding yourself to new rules and stricter dollar limits.
 It’ll be a change, but you’ve got this!

 Have an emergency fund.
 Life happens, so it’s good to be prepared for the unexpected.
-Have an emergency fund set aside (and contribute to it regularly) to pay for things like car repair, uncovered medical expenses, temporary unemployment, etc. This way you won’t have to dip into your home savings when life throws you a curveball.
+Have an emergency fund set aside (and contribute to it regularly) to pay for things like car repairs, uncovered medical expenses and temporary unemployment.
+This way you won’t have to dip into your home savings when life throws you a curveball.